 What is Abdominoplasty?

-Am I a good candidate for abdominoplasty?
+Am I a Good Candidate for Abdominoplasty?

 Candidates for abdominoplasty surgery in Boston and Worcester, Massachusetts are healthy men or women who are unhappy with the appearance of their abdomen.
 It is important that patients are at a stable weight, are non-smokers, and have realistic expectations for the outcome of their surgery.
 Furthermore, patients should be aware that a tummy tuck should not be used as a primary weight loss solution.
 A consultation with Dr. Hall can help you decide if a tummy tuck is right for you or if you might benefit from a different procedure.